Linda-Njau/BudgetBuddyBackend/README.md

 ```shell
 cd BudgetBuddyBackend
 ```
-Install Poetry(if not already installed).
+Install Poetry if not already installed.
+(*Please note that Poetry should always be installed within a virtual environment*)
 ```shell
 curl -sSL https://install.python-poetry.org | python3 -
 ```